A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Results

 DRO approaches to learning models to predict in-hospital mortality from data in the STARR database did not generally improve on models built with pooled ERM.
-The only exception is that the models selected on the either the worst-case loss or AUC across age groups led to a minor improvement in calibration error for the 75-90 age group (change in ACE [95\% CI]: -0.0037 [-0.0057, -0.00045]; Figure \ref{fig:starr_mortality_performance_relative}).
-Furthermore, when stratifying by sex or race and ethnicity, the DRO variants performed similarly, regardless of whether the worst-case loss or AUC was used for model selection (Figure \ref{fig:starr_mortality_dro_loss_relative}D,E,I,J,N,O and Supplementary Figures \ref{fig:starr_mortality_dro_loss},\ref{fig:starr_mortality_dro_auc}).
-When stratifying by age group, we observe increased calibration error and loss, particularly for younger age groups, the magnitude of which differ substantially across DRO approaches, with the models trained with the AUC-based DRO objective showing the largest increase and those trained with the marginal-baselined approach showing the smallest (Figure \ref{fig:starr_mortality_dro_loss_relative}H,M).
+The only exception is that the models selected on the either the worst-case loss or AUC across age groups led to a minor improvement in calibration error for the 75-90 age group (change in ACE [95\% CI]: -0.0037 [-0.0057, -0.00045]; Figure \ref{fig:starr_mortality_performance_relative}H).
+Furthermore, when stratifying by sex or race and ethnicity, the DRO variants performed similarly, regardless of whether the worst-case loss or AUC was used for model selection (Figure \ref{fig:starr_mortality_dro_loss_relative}A,B,D,E,F,G,I,J,K,L,N,O and Supplementary Figures \ref{fig:starr_mortality_dro_loss},\ref{fig:starr_mortality_dro_auc}).
+When stratifying by age group, we observe increased calibration error and loss and reduced AUC, particularly for younger age groups, the magnitude of which differ substantially across DRO approaches, with the models trained with the AUC-based DRO objective showing the largest reduction in performance and those trained with the marginal-baselined approach showing the smallest (Figure \ref{fig:starr_mortality_dro_loss_relative}C,H,M).